-My daughter is now 5 months old, and I have been wearing her since she was a few weeks.
+My daughter is now 5 months old, and I have been using a baby wrap since she was a few weeks.
 I love wearing my baby, both for the closeness and the convenience it provides.
-I have used multiple carriers and wraps but was a little wary of slings.
-To me, slings never looked secure enough, and I worried about my squirmy daughter slipping right through a sling.
+I have used multiple baby wrap carriers and wraps out there but was a little wary of sling baby products.
+To me, slings never looked secure enough to carry newborns, and I worried about my squirmy daughter slipping right through a sling.

 Then, I tried the Wildbird Ring Sling and all of my fears flew right out of the window.

 The Wildbird Ring Sling was developed by a new mama who wanted a quick, easy, and stylish sling.
 She definitely succeeded with the Wildbird.
-It took a few tries for me (and my little one) to get the hang of the Wildbird sling, but once we did, it quickly became a favorite in our family.
+It took a few tries for me (and my little one) to get the hang of the Wildbird sling, but with a little practice, it quickly became a favorite in our family.

 Designed to carry your little one from the newborn to toddler stage (up to 35 pounds), the Wildbird Ring Sling is definitely quick and easy.

 Unlike some structured carriers, I did not need pages and pages of diagrams to get the Wildbird on my body.
 Wildbird’s website provides three easy-to-follow video tutorials, each demonstrating one of the three ways to wear your little one.
 Best of all, there is no complicated wrapping and no need for yoga-like contortion to get Velcro and buckles adjusted.
 You simply thread the fabric through the rings, add your baby and pull to tighten.
 After watching the quick tutorial and a couple of practice attempts, the Wildbird sling quickly became the easiest carrier we own.
 I also love that I can use the extra length (the “tail”) of the Wildbird sling to wrap around the rings, leave hanging or cover up while breastfeeding.